nditech/demgames/README.md

   This app is built with React (frontend), Express.js (backend) and Node.js.

   The app connects to a mock api in express and gets the complete game data and renders all modules.
-  To add more modules , levels or questions you need to edit the moduleData.json file inside dist directory.
+  To add more modules, levels, or questions, you need to edit the moduleData.json file inside dist directory.

 ### Installation